mjvermeltfoort/overlay-restorer/README.md

 # overlay-restorer
-Check if there is an overlay on you webpage
+Check if there is an overlay on your webpage

 # Usage
 Include the css (if not already present)